yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week2.md

 ## TerraTowns Deliverables

-As I mentioned before, I designed TerraHomes for every town.
-This section serves as a showcase of the most recent three additions.
+As I mentioned before, I designed TerraHomes for every TerraTown. <br>This section serves as a showcase of the most recent three additions.

 → To [learn more about the methodology.](https://github.com/yaya2devops/terraform-beginner-bootcamp-2023/issues/65)